 American Occupational Therapy Association

-OccupationalTherapy.com is an approved CE provider #7659 by the American Occupational Therapy Association (AOTA).
-This course is offered for 0.1 CEUs (Introductory level, Category 3: Professional Issues - Other Area).
+OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
+This distance learning - independent course is offered at 0.1 CEUs (Introductory level, Category 3: Professional Issues - Other Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 International Association for Continuing Education and Training